SathishVemala/Farmer-Assistance-System-For-Better-Yield-Production/README.md

 ● It shows the status of the IoT devices registered with the home gateway.
 These devices can be manually as well as automatically monitored.

+CONCLUSION AND FUTURE SCOPE:

+● A smart irrigation system is implemented using the Cisco packet tracer.
+A home gateway to register the devices and control them using a tablet.

+● All the IoT devices connected to the home gateway can be monitored manually as well as remotely by the user.
+The results prove that there is an opportunity of applying this model in real life.

+● It also makes it convenient for the user to access all the devices through the smartphone.
+In the field of IoT, ensuring security should be a priority.
+Since the IoT devices are interconnected to each other, the network should be secured.